chef/knife-vrealize/README.md

 #### knife vra catalog list

 Lists catalog items that can be used to submit machine requests.
 By default, it will list all catalog items that your user has permission to see.
-To limit it to only items to which you are entitled, supply the `--entitled` flag.
+To limit it to only items entitled to a particular project, supply the `--project-id PROJECT_ID` and `--entitled` flags.

 ```
 $ knife vra catalog list
-Catalog ID                            Name                         Description                                                Status     Subtenant
+Catalog ID                            Name                         Description                                                Source
-a9cd6148-6e0b-4a80-ac47-f5255c52b43d  CentOS 6.6                   Blueprint for deploying a CentOS Linux development server  published
+a9cd6148-6e0b-4a80-ac47-f5255c52b43d  CentOS 6.6                   Blueprint for deploying a CentOS Linux development server  Project-1
-5dcd1900-3b89-433d-8563-9606ae1249b8  CentOS 6.6 - business group  Blueprint for deploying a CentOS Linux development server  published  Rainpole Developers
+5dcd1900-3b89-433d-8563-9606ae1249b8  CentOS 6.6 - business group  Blueprint for deploying a CentOS Linux development server  Project-2
-d29efd6b-3cd6-4f8d-b1d8-da4ddd4e52b1  WindowsServer2012            Windows Server 2012 with the latest updates and patches.   published
+d29efd6b-3cd6-4f8d-b1d8-da4ddd4e52b1  WindowsServer2012            Windows Server 2012 with the latest updates and patches.
+Project-1
 ```

 #### knife vra server list

 Lists all machine resources that your user has permission to see.
-The "resource ID" is needed for other commands, such as `knife vra server show` and `knife vra server destroy`
+The "Deployment ID" is needed for other commands, such as `knife vra server show` and `knife vra server destroy`

 ```
 $ knife vra server list
-Resource ID                           Name        Status  Catalog Name
+Deployment ID                         Name                    Status                Owner       Description
-2e1f6632-1613-41d1-a07c-6137c9639609  hol-dev-43  active  CentOS 6.6
-43898686-7395-468a-99b3-b0b18a8abc1b  hol-dev-44  active  CentOS 6.6
-0977f98b-d927-4e71-8b5b-b27c7deda097  hol-dev-45  active  CentOS 6.6
+9bfe77c9-0915-47b6-8479-8627b1b24ac2  Centos 8                create_successful     admin       Centos 8 created for testing
+7f586519-3644-4c4a-a9de-3eb66a987993  Windows server 2012     delete_failed         user1       Windows Server
+00582a35-0365-40f1-8a47-e19579c6e5d5  Ubuntu 22.04            create_successful     admin       Test terraform
 ```

-#### knife vra server show RESOURCE_ID
+#### knife vra server show DEPLOYMENT_ID

 Displays additional information about an individual server, such as its IP addresses.

 ```
-$ knife vra server show 2e1f6632-1613-41d1-a07c-6137c9639609
+$ knife vra server show 72fd5478-15f1-4aca-aa9b-012e2fa2ef01
-Server ID: 2e1f6632-1613-41d1-a07c-6137c9639609
+Deployment ID: 72fd5478-15f1-4aca-aa9b-012e2fa2ef01
-Server Name: hol-dev-43
+Deployment Name: Test terraform errors
-IP Addresses: 192.168.110.203
+IP Address: 10.30.237.66
-Status: ACTIVE
+Status: SUCCESS
-Catalog Name: CentOS 6.6
+Owner Names: admin
 ```

 #### knife vra server create CATALOG_ID (options)